 Continent Wide Action Plan (3 – 5 years)

-1. Create model in Rwanda to be replicated throughout the continent of Africa
+1. Create model that will be replicated throughout the continent of Africa

 2. Secure partner countries

-3. Create panel and modify Rwandan model for each country
+3. Create panel and modify the model for each country

 4. Implement and manage country specific Ubuntu Revolution programs